JetBrains/compose-multiplatform/tutorials/Navigation/README.md

 ## General attitude

 The Jetpack Compose navigation library ([navigation-compose](https://developer.android.com/jetpack/compose/navigation)) is an Android-only library, and so can not be used together with Compose for Desktop.
 Our general attitude is not to “force” people to use a particular first-party library.
-However there are third-party libraries available.
+However, there are third-party libraries available.
 One could consider [Decompose](https://github.com/arkivanov/Decompose) as possible solution.

 ## Patterns